vitaut/vitaut.net/_posts/2016-06-16-rst-vs-markdown.md

 (optionally), [MkDocs](http://www.mkdocs.org/), the
 [Rust Standard Library](https://doc.rust-lang.org/std/) documentation, and other.

-So what are the diferences?
+So what are the differences?
 According to John Gruber, the inventor of Markdown, "Markdown’s syntax is intended for one purpose: to be used as a format for writing for the web."
 ([source](http://daringfireball.net/projects/markdown/syntax#philosophy)) and, in particular, it supports inline HTML. reStructuredText on the other hand is specifically designed for writing